rbfx/rbfx-docs/pages/Home.md

 Documentation of Urho3D Rebel Fork {#mainpage}
 ==================================

-**Note**: Legacy and sometimes outdated documentation inherited from original Urho3D project is available \ref LegacyDocumentation "here"
+**Note**: Legacy and sometimes outdated documentation inherited from original Urho3D project is available \subpage LegacyDocumentation "here"

 **Disclaimer**: this wiki doesn't attempt to describe every single feature, class or function in the framework.
 It merely offers high-level overview of subsystems and features.